alexgdmx/prom2splunk/README.md

 # Openshift Prometheus data to Splunk
 ## Using Prometheus remoteWrite and Telegraf to send data to Splunk HEC. for s390x architecture

-The Remote-Write protocol is designed to make it possible to reliably propagate samples in real-time from a sender to a receiver, without loss.
+The Remote-Write protocol is designed to make it possible to reliably propagate samples in real-time from a sender to a receiver, without loss[^1].

 The Remote-Write protocol uses protocol buffers and snnapy.

-Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
+Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data[^2].

 Snappy is a compression/decompression library.
-It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.
+It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression[^3].

 Telegraf collects and sends time series data from databases, systems, and IoT sensors.
-It has no external dependencies, is easy to install, and requires minimal hardware resources.
+It has no external dependencies, is easy to install, and requires minimal hardware resources[^4].

 Almost every product for metric/data collection works in 3 stages
 | --> Input  | Proccesing --> | Output --> |